-Our attorneys can help you understand how your choices regarding a parenting plan and separation agreement may affect your child support payments.
+Our Denver child custody attorneys can help you understand how your choices regarding a parenting plan and separation agreement may affect your child support payments.

-With high income individuals, the “formula” does not apply.
-These cases require a special analysis that takes into consideration the needs of the child and the standard of living prior to the parental separation.
+With high-income individuals, the “formula” does not apply.
+These child custody cases require a special analysis that takes into consideration the needs of the child and the standard of living prior to the parental separation.

 With self-employed individuals or business owners, the determination of income can be very complex.
-Our attorneys pride themselves on understanding the income of a business and reading and understanding tax returns.
+Our Denver child support attorneys pride themselves on understanding the income of a business and reading and understanding tax returns.
 Determination of income is a critical factor in determining child support.

 Families are not one size fits all, and nonbiological parents are often responsible for the care and nurturing of children in a household.
 The rights of nonbiological parents is an emerging area of the law that our firm has taken an interest in.
-We are published in two precedent-setting Court of Appeals opinions regarding nonbiological parents seeking custody of a child (see links below).
+We are published in two precedent-setting Court of Appeals opinions regarding nonbiological parents seeking custody of a child.

-Our attorneys, handpicked by renowned family law attorney Cynthia L. Ciancio, understand what it takes to protect the rights of parents and other parties seeking custody rights.
-Contact us to schedule a case evaluation with our Westminster child custody lawyers.
+Our Denver child custody attorneys, handpicked by renowned attorney Cynthia L. Ciancio, understand what it takes to protect the rights of parents and other parties seeking custody rights.
+Contact us to schedule a case evaluation with our Denver, Westminster and Breckenridge child custody lawyers.

 Litigation is a journey.
 This is a journey we have taken with our clients a countless number of times.
 If you face the uncertainty, risk, fear, anger, or disbelief that comes with the prospect of going through a legal dispute, the law firm of Ciancio Ciancio Brown, P.C. will help you through it.